saucelabs/playwright-test-demo/README.md

 # Playwright Test Demo

-This is a repository for demonstrating [Playwright Test](https://github.com/microsoft/playwright-test) usage with Sauce Labs
+Demonstration of [Playwright Test](https://github.com/microsoft/playwright-test) usage with Sauce Labs

 ## Example Job

-Example of a Sauce Labs job that runs this test: (TODO: Link to a job)
+Example of a Sauce Labs job that runs this test: (TODO: Link to a Github Workflow action)

 ## Usage with Docker